-Matching of wildcards in the reads is also possible, but disabled by default in order to avoid matches in reads that consist of many (often low-quality) N bases.
+Wildcard characters are by default only allowed in adapter sequences and are not recognized when they occur in a read.
+This is to avoid matches in reads that consist of many (often low-quality) N bases.
 Use --match-read-wildcards to enable wildcards also in reads.

-If wildcards are disabled entirely (that is, you use -N and do not use --match-read-wildcards), then cutadapt compares characters by ASCII value.
+Use the option -N to disable interpretation of wildcard characters even in the adapters.
+If wildcards are disabled entirely, that is, when you use -N and do not use --match-read-wildcards, then cutadapt compares characters by their ASCII value.
 Thus, both the read and adapter can be arbitrary strings (such as SEQUENCE or ADAPTER as used here in the examples).